Alberto-Hache/the-crown/README.md

 - Player names are allocated White and Black in this order.
 If less than two names are passed, a default machine-player is assigned.

-    Example: play a games as black against level 4.
+    Example: play a game as black against level 4.

     ```bash
     $ python crown.py crowny-iv human